Hierarchy of the Catholic Church: Religious

-Religious—who can be either lay people or clergy—are members of religious institutes, societies in which the members take public vows and live a fraternal life in common.
+Religious, who can be either lay people or clergy, are members of religious institutes, i.e. societies whose members take public vows and live a fraternal life in common.
 This is a form of consecrated life distinct from other forms, such as that of secular institutes.
-It is distinct also from forms that do not involve membership of an institute, such as that of consecrated hermits, that of consecrated virgins, and other forms whose approval is reserved to the Holy See.
+Religious life is also distinct from forms that do not involve membership of an institute, such as that of consecrated hermits, that of consecrated virgins, and other forms whose approval is reserved to the Holy See.

+Lumen gentium affirms that profession of the evangelical counsels by religious does not of itself constitute a role with the hierarchical structure of the Church, but the religious state "nevertheless, undeniably belongs to its life and holiness".

 Religious institutes have historically been subdivided into the categories of orders and congregations.
 Male members of orders or congregations are brothers, monks, or friars, while female members are nuns or religious sisters.
 Each order may have its own hierarchy of offices such superior general, abbot or abbess, mother superior, prior or prioress, or others, and the specific duties and responsibilities for each office will depend on the specific order or congregation.
 Those who are in the process of joining a religious institute but have not yet taken their perpetual vows may be referred to as postulants or novices.